-As at 31 December 2019, the loans and advances to euro area Member States amounted to EUR 184 billion and related to financial assistance granted to Ireland, Portugal and Greece.
-For the year ending 31 December 2019, no impairment has been recorded by EFSF on these outstanding loans.
+As at 31 December 2020, loans and advances to euro area Member States amount to EUR 185.1 billion and relate to financial assistance granted to Ireland, Portugal and Greece.
+As of 31 December 2020, all these loans and advances are classified as "stage 1" under IFRS 9, and no Expected Credit Loss has been recorded by EFSF on these outstanding loans.

-We considered this as a key audit matter as EFSF applies complex judgments with respect to the estimation of the amount and timing of the future cash flows when determining the necessity to record or not an impairment loss on the loans granted.
+We considered this as a key audit matter as EFSF applies complex judgments with respect to